GC-spigot/simple-spigot/README.md

 # simple-spigot (library)

-> How do i include the library with Maven?
+> How do I include the library with Maven?
 ```xml
 <repositories>
     <repository>